diogovenade/ldts-snake/README.md

 # LDTS - Project 1: Snake

 ## Description:
-The game to be implemented in our project is going to be a recreation of the classic game "Snake".
+The game to be implemented in our project is a recreation of the classic game "Snake".
 The player must control a snake in a grid and eat the fruit on the grid.
 When the fruit is eaten, another one pops up at a random position.
 As the player eats the fruits, the snake grows in size, making it more difficult to move it around the grid.
 The player loses if the head of the snake hits one of the edges of the grid or a part of its own body.

 ## Implemented Features